plausible/website/about.md

 ## What makes Plausible Analytics a more privacy-friendly alternative to the average web analytics tool?

-* We are completely open source so anyone can view, review and inspect the code we're running to verify whether our actions match with our words
+* We are open and transparent so anyone can view, review and inspect the code we're running to verify whether our actions match with our words

 * We minimize any data collection in general and whatever we do track is kept fully secured, encrypted and hosted on a server in the European Union to ensure it is being covered by the strict laws on data privacy